This post may contain affiliate links, which help keep this content free. (Full disclosure)

 - Coconut Flour – Truly the best flour for this cake!
 If you’ve made coconut flour desserts before, you know that it absorbs a lot of moisture — which is why it’s not interchangeable with any other flour.
 But a little known fact is that different brands of coconut flour can actually vary in their density, consistency, and moisture absorbency properties, leading to different results in baking.
 Wholesome Yum Coconut Flour is the brand I used for testing this recipe (and all my coconut flour recipes) and recommend using.
 White flour or almond flour won’t work here, but I do have lots of other almond flour recipes, including cakes.

 - Besti Monk Fruit Allulose Blend – A cup-for-cup sugar substitute that tastes exactly like the real deal, with zero net carbs and no aftertaste!
 This natural sweetener tastes the best in this sugar-free cake and keeps it perfectly moist, but other sweeteners may work okay.
-Check my keto sweetener guide to learn more about sweeteners and conversions.
+Check my keto sweetener guide to learn more about sweeteners.
 Use a granulated sweetener, not a liquid option like maple syrup.

 - Softened Butter – Keeps the cake batter rich and moist.
 Use unsalted butter here, or coconut oil as a replacement if necessary, though the flavor and texture will be different.
 Either way, make sure your fat is softened at room temperature, which will allow it to cream with the sweetener.